Basic Program Suggestions

 Of course, supplements are just that, not a replacement for a sound diet.
 They certainly do help fill in nutritional holes and make up for unique metabolic needs.
 This page describes a program for an average person.
 However, YOU are not average and may find from experience and testing that you need more or less.
 If you have a special health concern, please consult a nutrition-oriented physician.
 Information and statements on this page have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, mitigate or prevent any disease.
 Laying a firm foundation with high quality fundamental supplements ultimately means that fewer supplements will be needed to work on specific complaints.

 - Probiotics and Digestive Aid.
 You might be surprised to see this listed first.
 However, if you think about it, you will quickly realize that if digestion isn’t good, you won’t make the best of the nutrients in your food or your other supplements.
 After reading about all the many jobs performed by your probiotics (friendly bacteria) you will be clear why this is at the top of the list.
 As we age, our ability to create stomach acid and digestive enzymes is impaired.
 So, I often recommend those as well.
-They can be purchased in a combination product such as Twinlab’s Super Enzymes.

 - Natural vitamin E. (D-alpha, not Dl-alpha) The synthetic doesn’t work as well and it occupies sites that the natural would otherwise use.
+Use the complete family of E types–see below.

 - Absorbable forms of minerals such as chelates.
 Some highly advertised brands have cheap rock-like forms.